psuteparuk/thoughts2bits/content/_index.md

 +++
-coverHeadline = "Software Engineering Contents" coverSubtitle = "from engineers who want to better our craft."
+coverHeadline = "Software Engineering Contents" coverSubtitle = "For the Curious Minds"

 +++